 Consume Less Artificial Sweeteners and Refined Sugars

 "Artificial sweeteners alter the gut microbiome, which affects metabolism.
-Refined sugars cause overgrowth of bad bacteria in your gut, which can affect metabolism.
+Refined sugars cause an overgrowth of bad bacteria in your gut, which can affect metabolism.
 Stick to raw or Manuka honey and organic maple syrup," says Fahad.